 Child abuse can result from physical, emotional, or sexual harm.
 While child abuse is often in the form of an action, there are also examples of inaction that cause harm, such as neglect.
 Some households that suffer from alcoholism/substance abuse and anger issues have higher occurrences of child abuse as compared to households without.
 Outcomes of child abuse can result in both short and long term injury, or even death.
 There are some children who may be unaware that they are victims of child abuse.

-Child abuse is widespread and can occur in any cultural, ethnic, and income group.
+Child abuse is widespread and can occur in any cultural, ethnic, or income group.
 Child abuse can be physical, emotional, verbal, or sexual.
 It can also result from neglect.
 Abuse can result in serious injury to the child and possibly even death.

 Studies show that one in four girls and one in eight boys are sexually abused before the age of 18, and that approximately one in 20 children are physically abused each year.
 Child sexual abuse is the deliberate exposure of a minor child to sexual activity that the child cannot comprehend or consent to.
 This means a child is forced or talked into sex or sexual activities by another person.
 This behavior includes acts such as inappropriate touching of a child's breasts or genitalia, someone exposing their genitalia to a child, fondling, oral-genital contact, genital and anal intercourse, as well as exhibitionism, voyeurism, and exposure to pornography.

 Child neglect occurs when someone does not provide the necessities of life to a child, either intentionally or with reckless disregard for the child's well being.
 This can include physical neglect, such as withholding food, clothing, shelter, or other necessities.
 Emotional neglect includes withholding love or comfort or affection.
 Medical neglect occurs when medical care is withheld.